 We currently do not have forward contracts or other instruments to reduce our exposure to foreign currency gains and losses.
-To the extent possible, we have managed our foreign currency exposures by using natural hedging techniques to minimize the foreign currency rate risk.
+We have generally managed our foreign currency exposures by using natural hedging techniques to reduce the foreign currency rate risk.